 Gathering Firewood on the Idaho Panhandle National Forests

-Personal firewood cutting will be free to the public through December 31, 2022, but a free hard-copy use permit is required.
+Personal firewood cutting is free to the public, but a free hard-copy use permit is required.

 How do I get a permit?

 - To obtain a free, personal use permit, simply visit your nearest ranger district office or the supervisor's office in Coeur d'Alene.
 A representative will ask you for some basic, identifying information, then issue you a permit.